 We will then provide you with a joining link shortly before the event, which will take place virtually

 on Blackboard Collaborate (a platform accessible via all major browsers; video tutorial).

 Please display !

-We look forward to hearing from you!
+We look forward to hearing from / 'seeing' you soon!

 We gratefully acknowledge the support of Warwick's:

 Please download & display our poster: